Azure/azure-storage-cpp/README.md

 ### C++ REST SDK

-The Azure Storage Client Library for C++ depends on the C++ REST SDK (codename "Casablanca") 2.9.1.
-It can be installed through [NuGet](https://www.nuget.org/packages/cpprestsdk/2.9.1) or downloaded directly from [GitHub](https://github.com/Microsoft/cpprestsdk/releases/tag/v2.9.1).
+The Azure Storage Client Library for C++ depends on the C++ REST SDK (codename "Casablanca") 2.10.3.
+It can be installed through Vcpkg (vcpkg install cpprestsdk) or downloaded directly from [GitHub](https://github.com/Microsoft/cpprestsdk/releases/tag/v2.10.3).

 ## Code Samples